NewryBenson/PararealAdjust/README.md

 Argument 5: Number of time steps (e.g., 16) <br />
 Argument 6: Desired integrator (e.g., "RK4")  <br />
 Argument 7: Write data to files every 10 time steps for movies (set to -1 to not write data) <br />
+Argument 8: Wheter to run on CPU or GPU.
+1 is GPU and 0 is CPU